 Secure session is established after authentication and authorization.

-PNE sends PN GW a connection setup request.

 PN GW asks CPNS Server if the PNE is allowed to access its PN by sending request to CPNS Server

 CPNS Server authenticates PNE.
-PNE’s ID and Entity-User Key assigned during 3rd step are used for authentication.
 PNE also authenticates CPNS Server.
 Detailed flow for this is described in TS.

-d), e) and f) CPNS Server performs authorization of the connection setup request by checking policy.
+c), d) and e) CPNS Server performs authorization of the connection setup request by checking policy.

 PNE and PN GW authenticate each other and share a session key, which is used to ensure security of subsequent communication between PNE and PN GW.